Why Google Calendar?

 WARNING: Some holidays in the Google public holiday calendar may not apply to you – the calendar is not perfect.
 Please add a whole-day event called #notholiday if you find a holiday in the Google holiday calendar that you do not recognize as holiday.

-The rule is simple – advance alarm time to one hour before the event starts.
-Whenever this happens, you will get standard android notification with possibility to revert the action.
+Whenever the rescheduling happens, you will get a status bar notification with possibility to revert the action.

-From version 20160704: Don’t like that the alarm will be advanced one hour?
-You can change this on a per-event basis.
+Reschedule times can be also set per-event.
 When you create the event in your calendar, just insert an expression in the following format into description or title of the event.

 - #alarm-30 (advances the alarm for 30 minutes)